|For the Adherent of Pop Culture|

 "Long Trek Up a Small Mountain" by Jeanne Grunert

 Ever wonder what happened to Will and Rick as they mapped the Land of the Lost while Holly confronted the Zarn in the episode, "Baby Sitter"?
 Find out now by reading Jeanne Grunert's story.

 "The Ninth Pylon" by Jeanne Grunert

 The Marshalls discover "The Ninth Pylon."

 Tony Phillips brings closure to Harlan Ellison's unfinished treatment, "Guardians of the Pit."

 The first (wild!) round robin fanfic from The Lost e-mail list...

-T. lex's most frequent contributor, Anonymous, brings us another fascinating narrative of the Marshall family and the Land of the Lost...
+T. lex's most frequent contributor, Jeanne Grunert, brings us another fascinating narrative of the Marshall family and the Land of the Lost...

 When Enik asks Rick for help deciphering mysterious writing deep within the Lost City, Holly and Will manage to open a time doorway in Enik's cave and involve another family from long-ago Earth in the Land of the Lost.
 Is it a coincidence, or another example of the circular flow of time that seems to haunt the Marshalls?

 Here are the three stories from the Land of the Lost fanfic contest 2001!